howardding2000/react-dashboard/README.md

 ##  Summary Description

-react-dashboard is a dashboard SPA project with front and back separated.
-It's mainly developed using React + Express + Mongodb.
+react-dashboard is a dashboard SPA(single page application) developed with ReactJS,Express and Mongodb.

 ## Features